 - Taurus, of course, looks similar to a giant bull.

-- His Super Nova is even more farther then a centaur or horse as its design is a mixture of Horoscope Switch and a bug.
+- His Super Nova form's design is a mixture of a Horoscopes Switch and a bug.
 Interesting enough, in this form he has his own version of a Rider Kick and Punch.

 - Averted again with Gemini, who resembles a jester.